spmallick/learnopencv/Background-Subrtaction/README.md

+This contains the code for **Background Subtraction with OpenCV and BGS Libraries**.
+For more information - visit [Background Subtraction with OpenCV and BGS Libraries](https://www.learnopencv.com/background-subtraction-with-opencv-and-bgs-libraries/)

 ## Getting Started

 Please, follow the instructions to set up the environment for Linux-based systems.
 This installation guide is based on